fedeghigo/Credit-Risk.Machine-learning-application./README.md

 ## Abstract

 This is my case studies for my thesis in Banking and Finance about credit scoring.
+I have reviewed and generate V2 versionto work with new requirements.

 This work aim to, on one side, the backend code develop on Python Notebook (code_streamlit_np.ipynb) to find the best Hyperparameter and testing the code. on the second there is a part developed in Streamlit for reproduction of testing result.